 We collect and process personal information about you for the following purposes:

 - Providing associated welfare services, advice and support

 - Providing care and support services

 - Carrying our related research

 - Information in relation to diversity — this information supports our compliance with the Equality Act 2010

-- Information which supports us in safeguarding the health and safety our employees
+- Information which supports us in safeguarding individuals

 - In order to comply with any other legal obligations

 We will only collect that information that we need to deliver services to you and to meet our legal obligations.

 Information will be shared across our organisation, where necessary, to ensure that you are receiving all the services that are available to you.
 Only staff who need to see your personal data will be allowed access to it.